 The main ingredient in this product, azadirachtin, is derived from the neem tree.

-This ingredient is a molting and growth disruptor.
-It impedes ecdysone production, which is necessary to move the grubs into full adult stages.
+This ingredient is a growth disruptor.
+It impedes ecdysone production, which is necessary for the grubs to progress into full adult stages.
 Consequently, they will later die.

 This spray kills vine weevils.
 However, it is not harmful to humans or pets that may come into contact with it during its application to gardens.